afcarl/procgraph/docs/source/pgdoc.rst

 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================
 :ref:`blend <block:blend>`                                                                                                                                                                               This block blends two or more images.
 :ref:`border <block:border>`                                                                                                                                                                             Adds a block around the input image.
 :ref:`compose <block:compose>`                                                                                                                                                                           Compose several images in the same canvas.
+You should probably use :ref:`block:grid` in many situations.
 :ref:`gray2rgb <block:gray2rgb>`                                                                                                                                                                         Converts a H x W grayscale into a H x W x 3 RGB by replicating channel.
 :ref:`grayscale <block:grayscale>`                                                                                                                                                                       None
 :ref:`grid <block:grid>`                                                                                                                                                                                 A block that creates a larger image by arranging them in a grid.